Get Started With Profiling in IntelliJ IDEA

 Let’s profile it and see what’s wrong.

-Starting the app with a profiler is simple: in the gutter, click the Run icon near the entry point of your application and select the required profiling tool.
-There is also a Run with Profiler icon on the main toolbar.
+Starting the app with a profiler is simple: In the gutter, click the Run icon near the entry point of your application and select Profile with ‘IntelliJ Profiler’.
+This function is also available by clicking the three-dot menu in the upper-right corner.

 When the app has finished running, a green popup will appear, prompting us to open the report.
 If we dismiss the popup by mistake, the report will still be available in the Profiler tool window.

 The first thing we see after opening the report is the flame graph.
 The data on the flame graph is essentially a summary of all sampled stacks.
 The more samples with the same stack the profiler collects, the wider this stack grows on the flame graph.
 So, the width of the frame is roughly equivalent to the share of time spent in this state.
-As for the colors, the yellow part of the stack is Java code, while the blue represents native method invocations.
+Colors help to distinguish between native, project, and libraries.

 Furthermore, if we look one frame above, we see that this is primarily because of the removeIf()